tud-sumo/tud_sumo/README.md

 # TU Delft SUMO Wrapper

-Python SUMO wrapper, using traci, written for the DIAMoND Lab at TU Delft by Callum Evans.
+Python SUMO wrapper, using traci, written for the DAIMoND Lab at TU Delft by Callum Evans.
 The full documentation & examples can be found at [tud-sumo.github.io/docs/](https://tud-sumo.github.io/docs/).
+Example code can be found at [github.com/tud-sumo/example](https://github.com/tud-sumo/example).

 ![Header - Delft](https://i.imgur.com/dYrHOPY.png)